Skip to content

 • Create gaps in fences to allow wildlife to move around.

 • Check for wildlife before strimming and before lighting bonfires.
-Do not use robotic lawnmowers at night when wildlife such as hedgehogs can be active.
+Do not use robotic lawnmowers at night when wildlife such as Hedgehogs can be active.

 • Design and manage green spaces and gardens to store water and reduce run-off into drainage systems by creating rain gardens and sustainable urban drainage systems (SUDS).
 See Find out more below for information on rain gardens and SUDS.